hall-lab/tenx-gcp/PITCHME.md

 ---
 # In House Code

 Scripts and CLI to manage 10X resources and run the assembly pipeline.
+Also included Slack notification when pipelines start and finish.

 ---